 Use objects and pick from them by key instead!
-Pick a property of an object by key is O(1) and it looks much cleaner if you ask me.
+Picking a property of an object by key is O(1) and it looks much cleaner if you ask me.
 Like this:

 I suggest we refactor

 reducerLoading a little bit.
-With introduction of reducer maps it makes sense to return a reducer map from
+With the introduction of reducer maps, it makes sense to return a reducer map from

-reducerLoading so we could easily extend it if needed (unlike switches).
+reducerLoading.
+We could extend it if needed (unlike switches).

 Tip 4: Have a global error handler

-It’s absolutely not necessary to keep an error for each entity individually, because in most cases we just need to display an error dialog or something.
-The same error dialog for all of them!
+It’s not necessary to keep an error for each entity.
+In most cases, we need to display an error dialog or something.
+The same error dialog for all them!